opetitprestataire/label-studio/docs/source/tags/chat.md

             "value": {
               "chatmessage": {
                 "role": "user",
                 "content": "I'm onboarding a new annotator.
-What are the first steps to ensure quality and speed?"
+What are the first steps to ensure quality and speed?", "createdAt": 1757612212681
               }
             },
             "to_name": "chat",